 Since our last report to members, ACSESS continued to make our industry's views known across a wide range of policy issues.
 We have represented members on several public policy fronts, including rate reform consultations, employment standards and federal procurement.
-Since our last report, our focus has been on new Registry and Licensing requirements, federal procurement and new obligations for staffing firms in the province of Quebec.
+Since our last report, our focus has been on Licensing framework regulations consultations and relationship building with key government officials on a national scale.

 ACSESS continues to assume a leadership role in ensuring that industry members are aware of legislative and regulatory changes on a national scale which if implemented may affect their businesses.
 Our national committee and sub committees continue to actively monitor legislative developments in all provinces on a wide range of industry specific policy issues.